Adedoyinmaryam/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4. A function that searches a string for any of a set of bytes.
 5. A function that locates a substring.
 6. A function that prints the chessboard.
+100. A function that sets the value of a pointer to a char.